FocaBot/FocaBot-migrate/README.md

  - A `data.db` file will be created inside the directory.
 Copy that file over to the FocaBot 1.x directory (~/.focaBot/ if you installed it via npm)

+# Redis

+If you want to keep using redis for FocaBot, use the `migrate-redis.js` script instead.

+Also, make sure to put `USE_REDIS=true` in the `.env` file.